-- A. An Educational Service Provider employee conditioning the provision of an aid, benefit, or service of the Academy on an individual's participation in unwelcome sexual conduct (often called "quid pro quo" harassment); - B. Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the Academy's education program or activity; or - C. "Sexual assault" as defined in 20 U.S.C.
+- A. an Educational Service Provider employee conditioning the provision of an aid, benefit, or service of the Academy on an individual's participation in unwelcome sexual conduct (often called "quid pro quo" harassment); - B. Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the Academy's education program or activity; or - C. "Sexual assault" as defined in 20 U.S.C.
 1092(f)(6)A(v), or "dating violence" as defined in 34 U.S.C.
 12291(a)(10), "domestic violence" as defined in 34 U.S.C.
 12291(a)(8), or "stalking" as defined in 34 U.S.C.
 12291(a)(30).

-"Sexual assault" means any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent.
+"Sexual assault" means any sexual act directed against another person, without the consent of the victim, including instances where the victim is incapable of giving consent, and the "nonforcible" sex offenses of Incest and Statutory Rape.
 Sexual assault includes rape, sodomy, sexual assault with an object, fondling, incest, and statutory rape.